Sponsored Link •

 I’m going to start by naming what I believe to be the five most important books related to C++, but before I do that, I should write a little about me.
 It goes without saying that my lists of the most important contributions to C++ are subjective and based on my personal experience and perspective.
 What should probably not go without saying is something about my experience and perspective.

-software in C++.
+C++.
 Nope, not ever.
-Furthermore, I’ve never even tried to
+Furthermore, I’ve never even tried

 It’s not by virtue of any intimate association with the language’s standardization, either, because I’ve never been a member of the C++ standardization committee, I’ve never been on the committee’s mailing lists, and I’ve never attended any standardization meetings.
 My knowledge of the inner workings of the committee—including the things that have had a significant impact on it—is based on what I’ve read and heard from others.
 This means that I may be ignorant of important forces that shaped C++ as we know it, because those forces may have been felt only within the committee.